Nonlinear Frequency Conversion

 - optical rectification for generating terahertz pulses from optical picosecond or femtosecond pulses

-- Raman conversion in bulk crystals or in optical fibers, exploiting a χ(3) nonlinearity (→ Raman lasers, Raman amplifiers)
+- Raman conversion in bulk crystals or in optical fibers, exploiting the delayed χ(3) nonlinear response (→ Raman lasers, Raman amplifiers)

-- supercontinuum generation, e.g. in photonic crystal fibers, where a range of different optical nonlinearities simultaneously contributes to the generation of new frequency components
+- supercontinuum generation, e.g. in photonic crystal fibers, where a combination of different optical nonlinearities simultaneously contributes to the generation of a wide range of new frequency components

 - high harmonic generation in gases, occurring at extremely high optical intensities of the order of 1014 W/cm2 or higher

 Many but not all of these processes can be efficient only with phase matching and with polarized light.
-Laser radiation is usually polarized, but some devices (e.g. some high-power fiber lasers and amplifiers) do not emit with a stable linear polarization state and are therefore not very suitable for nonlinear frequency conversion.
+Laser radiation is usually linearly polarized, but some devices (e.g. certain high-power fiber lasers and amplifiers) are not well suited for nonlinear frequency conversion, because they do not emit with a stable linear polarization state, or because they have insufficient spatial or temporal coherence.

 Efficient Conversion at High Optical Intensities